jhpyle/docassemble/_docs/roles.md

 logging in.
 Once both bidders have entered their bids, the winner (the participant with the lowest bid) is announced.
-Until both participants have entered bids, users will see a page telling them to wait and to press the "Check" button to see if the bids are in yet.
+Until both participants have entered bids, users will see a page telling them to wait and to press the "Check" button to see if the bids are in yet (except for bidders who haven't bid yet, who will be asked for their bids).

 {% highlight yaml %}
 ---